Metnew/suicrux/README.md

 #### Nearest future:
 - Implement **SSR with code-splitting**.
 See [React Router docs](https://reacttraining.com/react-router/web/guides/code-splitting/code-splitting-server-rendering).
 This docs say that it's a very hard task.
 So, maybe let's try to accomplish it? :smiling_imp:

 - **Project must be isomorphic**.
 Code must works with React-Native too.
-I'll be very happy, if you help me with this task :wink:, or just recommend something.
+I'll be very happy, if you can help me with this task :wink:, or just recommend something.

 ### FAQ